scottsullivan/pIOIO_blink/README.md

   * Connect the longer lead (positive, anode) of the LED to the #1 pin on the IOIO board

 ### Step 1: Importing Libraries / Android
-First we have to add appropriate IOIO libraries and parts of the Android API, this happens before the setup loop.
+First we have to add appropriate IOIO libraries and parts of the Android API.
+Before you can import the PIOIO library to your Processing sketch, you have to download the library from <a href="https://github.com/PinkHatSpike/pioio">here</a> and put it in your libraries folder.
+After the library is in the libraries folder we bring it in to our project, this happens before the setup loop.
 ```
 import ioio.lib.api.*;
 import ioio.lib.api.exception.*;